 If at all possible it is best to plan the date of your luncheon on a day when everyone can eat lunch at the same time.
 Do not forget to include everyone in your school family like the custodial staff and secretaries.
 If you do plan the luncheon on a day when you have multiple lunch periods, set out fresh food each lunch period.

-School Climate packet that includes what you see above.
+I just added a new School Climate packet that includes what you see above.

 Each luncheon has a PDF that is “PRINT & GO” prefilled for your luncheon.
 There is also a blank signup in the EDITABLE file so you can personalize it to fit your needs.
 The sign is EDITABLE, too so you can add the date, time, and place.